sainnhe/khn/content/first-step/build-and-hack-the-linux-kernel.md

 The output kernel image is located in `arch/x86_64/boot/bzImage` in x86\_64 machine and `arch/arm64/boot/Image` in arm64 machine.

 The default compiler toolchain used in config file is gcc, but you can also use clang to build the kernel, and all you need to do is simply adding `CC=clang` to make commands.
-Since I use clangd in my code editor, I'll use clang to build the linux kernel here.
+Since I use clangd in my code editor, I'll use clang to build the Linux kernel here.
 The full commands are listed below:

 ```shell
 $ make CC=clang defconfig